Carllos166/Terraform_GCP/README.md

 ## Requirements

 Before starting, ensure you have the following installed:
-- Terraform (version x.x.x or higher)
+- Terraform (version v1.9.0 or higher)
 - Google Cloud SDK
 - A GCP account and a configured GCP project